Which Vegan Milk Is Best?

 Is Oatly an ethical company?

-Oatly is a hugely popular vegan milk brand.
-However, last year, an Oatly boycott begun, when it was revealed that 7% of the company is owned by the Blackstone Group.
+Oatly is a hugely popular ethical oat milk UK brand — or so many consumers assume.
+However, in 2020, an Oatly boycott began, when it was revealed that 7% of the company is owned by the Blackstone Group.
 The Blackstone Group is an investment management company that is known for controversial investments, including companies that reportedly have ties to deforestation in the Amazon rainforest.
 Similarly, Oatly itself has come under fire for releasing a report that presented the company’s carbon footprint in a misleading manner, leading to allegations of greenwashing.
 Additionally, Oatly ads have been banned over ‘misleading’ environmental claims, again disappointing those that purchase non-dairy milks for environmental ethical reasons.

 So what’s the solution?
 What is the best non-dairy milk out there?

 Despite the ethical challenges faced by the sector, there are still plenty of ethical vegan milk brands to choose from.
-View our full Ethical Vegan Milk Ratings Table and pick from one of the brands that pass the ethical benchmark (the ones in green!).
+View our full Ethical Vegan Milk comparison table and pick from one of the brands that pass the ethical benchmark — the ones shown in green.
 PureOaty is our highest-ranking brand and has been awarded Ethical Accreditation for its outstanding commitment to sustainability, ethical product development, and exemplary operational integrity.
-You can read more about how PureOaty achieved its high score following our independent ethical assessment here.
+PureOaty is produced by Glebe Farm in Cambridgeshire — the only UK farm to grow and process its own gluten-free oats into a drink.
+This means PureOaty has among the shortest food miles of any oat milk available to UK consumers, making it an exceptionally strong choice for anyone seeking truly local, sustainable plant milk.
+You can read more about how PureOaty achieved its high score on the PureOaty brand page.

-We are also pleased to Accredit Grow With Iris as an ethical brand of plant-based milk aimed at children.
+We are also pleased to accredit Grow With Iris as an ethical brand of plant-based milk aimed at children.
 Grow With Iris was developed to ensure that children with intolerances, allergies or fussy eating habits have a healthy and tasty alternative to dairy milk.
+Brands that hold The GOOD Shopping Guide’s Ethical Accreditation have been independently verified to meet our ethical benchmark — find out more about the benefits of Ethical Accreditation.

-See our Ethical Vegan Milk Ratings Table to compare brands
+See our Ethical Vegan Milk comparison table to compare brands

 The GOOD Shopping Guide has researched vegan milk brands and their ethical policies and sustainability efforts.
 To read more about how your favourite vegan milk brand treats the Environment, Animals and People, click on any individual brand name.